MicrosoftDocs/winrt-api/windows.services.store/storesubscriptioninfo_billingperiodunit.md

 ## -description
 Gets the units of the billing period for a subscription.

-> [!NOTE]
-> Subscriptions are not currently supported by Windows Dev Center or the Store.
-This member exists to provide future support for subscriptions, and is not intended to be used by your code in the current release.

 ## -property-value
 A value that specifies the units of the subscription billing period.